Ajax JavaScript CSS HTML 5 Gecko XUL

 HTML 5 vs Flash and Silverlight

-Extended capabilities for Web applications
+Extended features for Web applications

 Using Web applications offline is the major trend since 2008.
 A framework, Google Gears, has been created for that, now replaced by equivalent functions in HTML.

-In offline mode pages and objects they display are cached and a local SQL database stores the data to duplcate the remote base.
+In offline mode pages and objects they display are cached and a local SQL database (IndexedDB) stores the data to duplcate the remote base.

-New graphical component has been added, see the list of form objects in HTML 5 and their current implementation in browsers.
+New graphical component has been added: see the list of form objects in HTML 5 and their current implementation in browsers.

 The input tag can represent more types of objects and has new features like auto-complete.
 Output displays the result of calculations.